geoschem/GCHP/docs/source/supplement/rundir-config.rst

 Set diagnostic frequency, duration, and mode
 """"""""""""""""""""""""""""""""""""""""""""

-All diagnostic collections that come with the run directory have frequency, duration, and mode auto-set within :file:`runConfig.sh`.
+All diagnostic collections that come with the run directory have frequency and duration auto-set within :file:`runConfig.sh`.
 The file contains a list of time-averaged collections and instantaneous collections, and allows setting a frequency and duration to apply to all collections listed for each.
-See section :literal:`Output Diagnostics` within :file:`runConfig.sh`.
+Time-avraged collections also have a monthly mean option (see separate section on this page about monthly mean).
-To avoid auto-update of a certain collection, remove it from the list in :file:`runConfig.sh`.
+To avoid auto-update of a certain collection, remove it from the list in :file:`runConfig.sh`, or set :literal:`AutUpdate_Diagnostics` to :literal:`OFF`.
-If adding a new collection, you can add it to the file to enable auto-update of frequency, duration, and mode.
+See section :literal:`Diagnostics` within :file:`runConfig.sh` for examples.

 Add a new diagnostics collection
 """"""""""""""""""""""""""""""""